ValerioCipolla/quote-collection-full-stack/README.md

 # quote-collection-full-stack

-A full-stack quote collection application made using JS, Node.js and PostegreSQL
+A full-stack quote collection application made using JavaScript, HTML and CSS for the front-end.
+Node.js and PostegreSQL for the back-end.

 ## School of Code Christmas Project